hand1ov1eternity/portfolio.site/README.md

-**Nick Dogkas - Work portfolio**
+Nick Dogkas - Work Portfolio

-This is my personal portfolio website where I showcase my projects, work experience and contact information.
+This is my personal portfolio website where I showcase my projects, work experience, and contact information.
 The website was created using HTML, SCSS/CSS and includes responsive design and simple animations.

-**Technologies**
+Technologies
 HTML5

 CSS3/SCSS

 JavaScript (for accessibility tools)

 Normalize.css

-    Google fonts
+Google Fonts

-    Responsive design with flexbox/grid
+Responsive design with Flexbox/Grid

-**Features**
+Features

-    Customizable navigation bar
+Customizable Navigation Bar
-    A clean, simple navigation bar that links to the Home, About and Contact pages, with a centered logo.
+A clean, simple navigation bar that links to the Home, About, and Contact pages, with a centered logo.

-    Grid-based project layout
+Grid-Based Project Layout
-    A responsive grid that adjusts from 3 columns on desktop to a single column on smaller screens, with hover effects.
+A responsive grid that adjusts from three columns on desktop to a single column on smaller screens, with hover effects.

-    Footer with links to social media
+Footer with Links to Social Media
-    Links to GitHub, Twitter, LinkedIn and Codepen, including clickable icons.
+Links to GitHub, Twitter, LinkedIn, and CodePen, including clickable icons.

-    Accessibility tools
+Accessibility Tools
 Integrated tota11y for testing and improving the accessibility of websites.